 There were procedures in place for the prevention and control of infection.
-However, there was some worn paint on walls and woodwork in some areas, particularly on the woodwork in the hallway, one of the residents bedrooms and the staff office.
-In addition, the surface of some of the presses in the kitchen was broken, for example the bin press and the flooring in one of the bedrooms was worn.
+However, there was some worn paint in walls and woodwork in some areas, floor and wall tiles and grouting in a downstairs toilet and upstairs ensuite shower were worn in areas and the surface of some of the presses in the kitchen were broken.
 This meant that these areas were more difficult to effectively clean from an infection control perspective.